-10 Top-Rated Hot Springs in Oregon
+11 Top-Rated Hot Springs in Oregon

+The best soaking spot depends on the type of hot springs experience desired.
 Hot springs like the ones found at Hart Mountain National Elk Refuge provide more isolated settings and vibrant night skies, while popular options such as Bagby Hot Springs entertain larger crowds on the weekends.

 1. Umpqua Hot Spring, Umpqua National Forest

 Umpqua is a popular set of hot springs in Umpqua National Forest, providing a picturesque soak throughout the year.
 It features three cascading soaking pools, each increasing in temperature as you ascend from the river.
 The hot springs area also features a tub covered by a primitive wooden structure.